The Top Startup Studios of 2023

 Seattle’s Pioneer Square Labs began operations in 2015; formed by Ben Gilbert, Mike Galgon, Greg Gottesman, and Geoff Entress.
 Like other effective startup studios, they match great ideas and entrepreneurs with sources of venture capital.

-Notably, Pioneer Square Labs identifies itself as both a startup studio and a venture capital fund.
+Notably, Pioneer Square Labs identifies itself as a startup studio and a venture capital fund.
 Two embedded organizations – PSL Studio and PSL Ventures – manage both pieces of the parent company’s operational strategy.
 While many other startup studios also perform both functions, PSL makes this approach part of its core mission.
-Still, their studio wing provides the typical mix of compelling business ideas, exceptional entrepreneurial talent, and that critical investment capital.
+Still, their studio wing provides the typical mix of compelling business ideas, exceptional entrepreneurial talent, and critical investment capital.

 The studio generally focuses on new business ideas from the fertile community of the Pacific Northwest.
 This approach offers little surprise considering the technology giants that originally grew in Seattle and the surrounding region, most notably Microsoft and Amazon.
 PSL Studio emphasizes bootstrapping startups with the potential to be market leaders while boasting rapid adoption by their target market.
 Highlights of their studio portfolio include